Register for the event

 Endowus Cash Smart Portfolios

-Cash Smart Secure continued to generate positive returns in April.
+Cash Smart Secure continued to generate stable returns in May.

 - Both the underlying funds, the Fullerton SGD Cash Fund and the LionGlobal SGD Enhanced Liquidity Fund, returned 0.1%.

-Cash Smart Enhanced continued to provide stable returns in April.
+Cash Smart Enhanced continued to provide positive returns in May.

 - Cash Smart Enhanced generated a return of 0.2% during the month, slightly higher than Cash Smart Secure’s return as it has slightly higher risk.